Judith Holm Memorial Student Awards for 2011

 Submit three complete copies, single-sided, unstapled, of your paper.

-Before submitting your paper, arrange for a joint sponsoring letter from the faculty coordinator of your field placement and the supervisor at your field placement setting.
-The sponsor letter must be on school letterhead* and include:
+Before submitting your paper, arrange for us to receive letters from the faculty coordinator of your field placement and the supervisor at your field setting (they can both sign the same letter, or send separate letters).
+The sponsor letter(s) must be on school letterhead* and include:

 • Affirmation that both parties support the submission of your paper